-In 2004-05, institutional portfolios were used to evaluate students' written communication skills, science problem solving skills, mathematics problem-solving skills and critical thinking skills.
-The writing skills portfolio includes student work from OSU students from all classes (freshmen through seniors) and disciplines; the student work included in the science and mathematics portfolios is primarily from freshmen and sophomores taking lower division courses.
+In 2005-06, institutional portfolios were used to evaluate students' written communication skills and critical thinking skills, and a process was developed to evaluate students' knowledge, skills and attitudes about diversity.
+The writing skills and critical thinking skills portfolios include student work from OSU students from all classes (freshmen through seniors) and disciplines.
 Each 'artifact' of student work in the institutional portfolios is evaluated by a team of faculty reviewers and scored using a 5-point rubric, where a score of 5 represents excellent work.
-For writing assessment, 67% of students received a score of 3 or higher.
+The results of the writing assessment indicate that 69% of students received a score of 3 or higher.
 Portfolio results show that seniors demonstrate significantly better writing skills than freshmen.
-For science assessment, 67% of students received a score of 3 or higher.
-For math assessment, 60% of students received a score of 3 or higher.
-Following a pilot study last year, an institutional portfolio for the assessment of students' critical thinking skills was developed this year.
-In that assessment, 70% of students received a score of 3 or higher.
+The results of the critical thinking skills assessment indicate that 70% of students received a score of 3 or higher.
+A scoring rubric for the assessment of students' knowledge, skills and attitudes about diversity was developed this year, and an institutional portfolio of student work to assess achievement of this learning goal will be developed in 2007.
 Complete information about all general education assessment is provided in Appendix A.

-University-wide surveys such as the National Survey of Student Engagement and OSU Alumni Surveys indirectly assess student achievement of general education learner goals and are used to corroborate evidence collected from the institutional portfolio process.
+University-wide surveys such as the National Survey of Student Engagement (NSSE) and OSU Alumni Surveys indirectly assess student achievement of general education learner goals and are used to corroborate evidence collected from the institutional portfolio process.
 For example, the General Education Advisory Council (GEAC) used results from the National Survey of Student Engagement (conducted in 2000 and 2002), in conjunction with institutional portfolio results, to assess the general education program.
-After review of assessment results, GEAC implemented new standards to increase opportunities for students to develop written communication skills in general education courses.
-OSU participated in the NSSE again in Spring 2005; results will be reported in Fall 2005.
+After review of assessment results, GEAC implemented new standards in 2004 to increase opportunities for students to develop written communication skills in general education courses.